grafana/grafana-ansible-collection/README.md

 Before the [GitHub Release Workflow](https://github.com/grafana/grafana-ansible-collection/blob/main/.github/workflows/release.yml) is run, Contributors should push the new version on Ansible Galaxy Manually.

-We currently are not planning any deprecations or new major releases.
-The current landscape includes minor version updates for module's documentation in `2.1.5`.

 To generate changelogs for a new release, Refer [Generating Changelogs](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_changelogs.html#generating-changelogs)

 To generate the tarball to be uploaded on Ansible Galaxy, Refer [Building collection tarball](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_distributing.html#building-your-collection-tarball)